 This is how Cris views her duty to clients.
 She is an active listener as clients describe their particular problems.
 She explains the options available under the law.
 And working with the client, she guides them to a resolution appropriate to their circumstance.
 With experience gathered over 40 years of practice, primarily in the field of estate planning and administration and elder law, Cris is often a lecturer for the NYS Bar Association.
-She is a member of the American College of Trust and Estate Counsel (ACTEC) and has served on the Attorney Grievance Committee of the Appellate Division, Third Department, since 2013.
+She is a member of the American College of Trust and Estate Counsel (ACTEC) and served on the Attorney Grievance Committee of the Appellate Division, Third Department, from 2013 to 2019.

 Educated at Middlebury College and Albany Law School, Cris is a past President of the New York Bar Foundation, the charitable branch of the State Bar which makes grants to not-for-profit organizations furthering some aspect of the law in New York State.
 In addition, she is a Past President of the Schenectady County Bar Association.

 Cris founded the law firm in 1995 with the goal of providing quality legal services in a family friendly environment.
 Cioffi • Slezak • Wildgrube P.C. currently has 8 attorneys and a total staff of 23.
 In 2019, Cris became of counsel to the firm.